Colleges and Institutes Canada: Institutional members

-As the national voice of Canada's public colleges and institutes, CICan's membership is exclusive to Canadian publicly funded post-secondary institutions classified as colleges, institutes, CEGEPs, polytechnics, university colleges, or universities with a college mandate, as well as other similar post-secondary institutions.
+CICan's membership is composed of publicly funded Canadian post-secondary institutions, including colleges, institutes, CEGEPs, polytechnics, university colleges, and universities with a college mandate.
+As of 2025, the association represents 127 member institutions across all provinces and territories.

-Associate Members
+Associate members

-CICan also offers associate membership to partner organizations and associations with similar missions, such as provincial associations, non-profits, and consortiums.
+In addition to institutional members, CICan offers associate membership to partner organizations that share aligned mandates, including provincial and territorial associations, non-profit organizations, and education or workforce development consortiums.

 Governance

-CICan is governed by a board consisting of six regional directors representing each region of Canada, six at-large directors who are institutional heads, and four at-large directors from the public sector.
-The association is led by a President and CEO appointed by the Board.
-Regional directors serve as the presidents or directors general of their respective institutions.
+CICan is governed by a Board of Directors composed of regional and at-large representatives.
+The Board includes six regional directors representing Canada's geographic regions, six at-large directors who are heads of member institutions, and four at-large directors from the public sector.
+The Board appoints the President and Chief Executive Officer, who oversees the association’s operations and strategic direction.